 Factors including population growth, soil exhaustion, and changing rain/snow patterns began to reduce the natural resources of the area.
 By about 1300 AD the Ancestral Puebloans had migrated south, east, and west to where their descendants live today as the modern Native Indians in the Four Corners area.
 Some archaeologists refer to a suspected 23-year drought as a possible cause of their migration. [in part, from the BLM]

 This monument is huge with thousands of sites.
-We have photos from Todd Lochmoeller's Four Corners Hikes gallery of many photos, with others from different sources, to highlight this rugged area, an extensive archaeological and cultural record.
+We have photos from Todd Lochmoeller's Four Corners Hikes gallery (new window) of many photos, with others from different sources, to highlight this rugged area, an extensive archaeological and cultural record.